pmsanford/pmsanford.github.io/_drafts/2020-01-04-advent-of-code-2019-day-2-part-1.markdown

 `99`
 `30,40,50`

-You might notice that there are numbers in memory following the `HALT` instruction - since this computer (like the computer on which you're reading this) doesn't segregate executable instructions from data, any data upon which you want to operate shares space with the processor instructions.
-This last triplet is just data.
+You might notice that there are values in memory following the `HALT` instruction - since this computer (like the computer on which you're reading this) doesn't segregate executable instructions from data, any data upon which you want to operate shares space with the processor instructions.
+This last triplet is just data, and won't be executed by our processor (absent any bugs).

 The first instruction is broken down like this:

 `1`: This is the opcode for ADD.

 `9`: This is the __location of__ the first number we'll be adding.
-Since the first memory location is 0, this address refers to the 10th number in the list.
-If we count up, we find this is `30`, the number immediately following the `HALT` instruction in the full program.
+Since the first memory address is 0, this argument refers to the 10th value in memory.
+If we count up, we find this is `30`, the value immediately following the `HALT` instruction in the full program.

-`10`: This is the location of the second number, which is `40` (immediately following the previous number).
+`10`: This is the address of the second argument, which is `40` (immediately following the previous one).

-`3`: This is another location: The location to store the result.
+`3`: This is another address: The location to store the result.
 Notice that this is the 4th part of this instruction.
 We started this instruction at 0, so this memory location actually refers to itself.

 So then, when our VM encounters this instruction, it should add __[9]__ (which contains the number 30) to __[10]__ (which contains the number 40) and store the result at __[3]__.
 After executing the first instruction, the memory should look like this: